Skip to main content

 About Data Jurisdictions

-Data Jurisdictions restrict user access to a second layer of access control for users.
-Administrators can use Data Jurisdictions to restrict user access to subsets of Shadow IT or Sanctioned Services.
+Data Jurisdictions restrict user access to a second layer of role-based access control for users.
+Administrators can use Data Jurisdictions to restrict user access to subsets of Shadow ITSanctioned Services, Web, and also create Data Jurisdictions based on Saved Views to restrict user access to specific features.
 The users have only access to data corresponding to that Jurisdiction in the Skyhigh CASB dashboard.

 Once you have created a Data Jurisdiction, you can assign users to it on the Users page.
 Users will not know which Data Jurisdiction they belong to, and they can only access the data corresponding to that Jurisdiction in the Skyhigh CASB dashboard.
 It will affect what the user can see in Filters, My Dashboard Cards, reports, and charts.

-What the users are allowed to see in the Skyhigh CASB user interface is based on the type of page the user tries to access – Shadow or Sanctioned.
+What the users are allowed to see in the Skyhigh CASB user interface is based on the type of page the user tries to access – Shadow, Sanctioned, Web, or Saved Views.
 So, if the user navigates to the Policy Incidents page, User Activity, or Resources, Sanctioned Service Jurisdictions will apply.

 Shadow IT Jurisdictions